llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/function-cognitive-complexity.rst

 .. option:: IgnoreMacros

-   If set to `true`, the check will ignore code inside macros.
+   See :doc:`global options <clang-tidy/GlobalOptions>`.
    Note, that also any macro arguments are ignored, even if they should count to the complexity.
    As this might change in the future, this option isn't guaranteed to be forward-compatible.
 Default is `false`.